TULiberalArts/Information-Technology/pages/computer-labs.md

 <small>
 *Seating Capacity represents the number of student seats.
 All computer classrooms, with the exception of the drop-in labs (Anderson 21, Tuttleman 201, Tuttleman 204 and Ritter Annex 844), include a dedicated teacher station and a smart classroom presentation system.*
 </small>

 ---

-<a href="#top" class="right"><i class="material-icons">arrow_upward</i>top</a>

-## Software

-For the Fall 2013 semester, the following software titles have been installed on the standard lab and classroom image.
-This image is then set up on the computers in all PC computer labs, computer classrooms, and kiosks as well as on the teacher's stations in the CLA-owned smart classrooms in Anderson, Gladfelter, and Weiss Halls.

----